madeyexz/Spotify_Alarm_AppleScript/README.md

 There are a couple ways to do this.

-## 1. Combing with BetterTouchTool to Make This (The Most Convinent Method)
+## 1. Combining with BetterTouchTool to Make This (The Most Convinent Method)

 ![What we see with Spotify opened](https://github.com/madeyexz/Launch-and-Play-Spotify-at-Specific-Time/blob/master/Screenshots/Touch%20Bar%202.png)